entropyxyz/entropy-core/crates/client/js-README.md

 - `oracleDataPointer: Uint8Array` this should be a `Uint8Array` of length zero since oracle data is not yet fully implemented.

-If successful it returns a `Promise<string>` containing the hex encoded hash of the stored program.
+If successful, it returns a `Promise<string>` containing the hex-encoded hash of the stored program.

 ```js
 const programBinary = new Uint8Array(fs.readFileSync('my-program.wasm'))